saniyasayyad/saniyasayyad/README.md

 <p align="center">
   <samp>
-  With a deep passion for problem-solving, I thrive on tackling complex challenges through logical thinking and efficient code.
-I’m a keen learner of Data Structures and Algorithms, always striving to improve my problem-solving skills using leetcode.
- As a Full-Stack Web Developer, I enjoy crafting elegant front-end interfaces and building powerful, scalable back-end systems.
-I specialize in building modern web applications using the MERN stack.
+  Passionate problem solver with a love for logic and clean code.
+I sharpen my DSA skills on LeetCode and build sleek, scalable web apps with the MERN stack
   </samp>
 </p>
 <br>